app-enhance/ae-core/README.md

 known solutions as a ready to use components like DDD building blocks, CQRS, events mechanism etc.

-Most of components in this library are **abstractions** over technical problem like dependency injection, logging or transactions and they describe teoretical aspects in the most simpliest way.
+Most of components in this library are **abstractions** over technical problem and they describe teoretical aspects in the most simpliest way.

 **Status:** starting project, composition of everything can be changed :)